DemDaily: The Composition of Congress

 A majority, 94%, of the members have a four-year degree and 65%+ hold higher educational degrees beyond a bachelor's.

 This far outpaces the roughly 33% of American adults age 25+ that have college degrees or more.
 The most common prefession for senators is law, followed by public service/politics, then business, while for the House it is the reverse order.

 In addition to those previously elected to other offices in the legislature, municipal or state government, a variety of professions have served as a springboard for the current office holders -- from physicians, dentists, veterinarians and ordained ministers, to a large contingent of educators, including coaches (85 in the House and 16 in the Senate).

 One area where representation has decreased considerably is military service.
 In the current Congress, approximately 19% of Members have served, compared to 1970, when approximately 70% of Congress had military experience.
 The percentage, nevertheless, is still higher than the average share of Americans who served, which stands at approximately 8%.

 Fortunately, the 116th promises to be even more diverse.

 Connecting you to The Party

 Connecting you to Each Other

-Sources: Pew, Congressional Research Center, Congressional Quarterly, Brookings Institute. *Figures may vary due to the shifting demographics of current members, due to the high turnover of lawmakers via resignations and special elections.
+Sources: Pew, Congressional Research Service, Congressional Quarterly, Brookings Institute. *Figures may vary due to the shifting demographics of current members, due to the high turnover of lawmakers via resignations and special elections.